Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

 * Event - temporary or scheduled events such as festivals, competitions, gatherings, concerts, etc.;
 * Work - intellectual or artistic creation;
 * Animal - multicellular eukaryotic organisms;
-* Plant - multicellular eukaryotic organisms of the kingdom Plantae;
+* Plant - multicellular eukaryotic organisms of the kingdom Plantae.

 #### Subclasses
 There are also several other subclasses that provide additional meaning to the named entities.
 So far, this information has been used only for display purposes (named entity recognition work with the base classes only).
 Currently, there are 28 subclasses in the schema: